 In his last journal Scott had composed a “Message to the Public” – part apologia, part heroic testament, part plea for the bereaved.
 It claimed the tragedy was “not due to faulty organisation, but to misfortune in all risks which had to be undertaken”, turning defeat into noble sacrifice, a disaster redeemed by the exemplary conduct of the explorers in the face of death.
 The message gave voice to the heroic fantasies of Scott’s generation.
 A romantic language of sacrifice pervaded late-Victorian and Edwardian culture, lauding the endurance of hardship as the highest expression of manliness.

-Captain Scott’s heroic reputation
+Captain Scott’s heroic reputation: a timeline

 10 February 1913: News of the Antarctic disaster is received in London, and makes the late editions of the evening papers.